IRI-UW-Bioinformatics/ititer/docs/index.rst

 **ititer** uses Bayesian hierarchical modelling to pool inference of sigmoid curve characteristics that are shared among samples, which further reduces the number dilutions required to infer inflection or endpoint titers.

-Applied to a SARS-CoV-2 and human seasonal coronavirus ELISA dataset, just 3 dilutions yielded the same inflection and endpoint titers as 8 dilutions. <Cite XXX>.
+Applied to a SARS-CoV-2 and human seasonal coronavirus ELISA dataset, just 3 dilutions yielded the same inflection and endpoint titers as 8 dilutions (`Pattinson et al. 2021 <https://www.medrxiv.org/content/10.1101/2021.09.13.21263523v1>`_).

 Highlights
 ----------